ChristianVillalba/the-complete-web-development-bootcamp/EJS/README.md

 ## Description:

+* Exercises in this module:
-* Introduction EJS
+    * **Introduction EJS**
-    * Generates a H1 Element
+        * Generates a dynamic H1 Element
         * It gives an advice depending of the day of the week
-    * Run Introuduction EJS
-        * `node index.js`
+    * **EJS - Tags**
+        * Uses diferent EJS Tags to display different type of data
+        * Retrives the current time
+            * Depending if the the seconds is a pair or odd number:
+                * Displays a list of fruits
+                * Displays a paragraph
+    * **EJS - Passing Data**
+        * Users introduce their name (or any name)
+        * App counts and displays the number of letters of the name.

 ### Starting EJS & Dependencies
 * Initialize NPM